 For almost all meals, if you are wondering what utensil to use, start from the outside and work your way in.
 So, if you are served a salad first, use the fork set to the far left of your plate.

 table manners section.
 The following links will take you to more detailed information to help refine your dining etiquette skills.

-wine etiquette section, we try to make wine tasting, selection and serving as easy as possible by providing step-by-step guidance.
+wine etiquette section, we make wine tasting, selection and serving as easy as possible by providing step-by-step guidance.

-Dining etiquette is based on courtesy, comfort, and common sense, providing a tool to help us interact with each other.
-But the prevailing customs in the West might not be appropriate behavior in the East.
-In the West, finger food may be taken with either hand, but in the East, it is always taken with the right hand.
-While an audible belch is poor dining etiquette in Western countries, in Asia it praises the host.
+Dining etiquette provides tools to help us interact with each other.
+But the prevailing customs in the West might not be appropriate in the East.
+In Muslim countries, finger food is always taken with the right hand.
+And an audible belch in Asia praises the host.
 See the

 international dining etiquette section to avoid falling into a pitfall.